20adityasingh/Convolution_Neural_Network/README.md

 - Model prediction on test images.

 ## 🔥 Results & Performance
-- Accuracy and loss plots will be saved during training.
+- Accuracy and loss plot will be saved during training.
 - Classification report and confusion matrix can be generated.